 - Or Schemas and Maps together in its own project

 - Orchestrations in its own project

-- Pipelines in it own project
+- Pipelines in its own project

-The default mapping for Auto Mapping is mapping by structure.
+Answer: The default mapping for Auto Mapping is mapping by structure.
 This can be changed to by node name in the map properties.